gagolews/stringi/devel/sphinx/rapi/about_search_charclass.rst

 Description
 ~~~~~~~~~~~

 Here we describe how character classes (sets) can be specified in the stringi package.
-These are useful for defining search patterns (note that the ICU regex engine uses the same scheme for denoting character classes) or, e.g., generating random code points with `stri_rand_strings <stri_rand_strings.html>`__.
+These are useful for defining search patterns (note that the ICU regex engine uses the same scheme for denoting character classes) or, e.g., generating random code points with `stri_rand_strings`_.

 Details
 ~~~~~~~

 All ``stri_*_charclass`` functions in stringi perform a single character (i.e., Unicode code point) search-based operations.
-You may obtain the same results using `about_search_regex <about_search_regex.html>`__.
+You may obtain the same results using `about_search_regex`_.
 However, these very functions aim to be faster.

 Character classes are defined using ICU's ``UnicodeSet`` patterns.
 Below we briefly summarize their syntax.
 For more details refer to the bibliographic References below.